-FlipTop Rap and Hiphop Battle League and Sunugan
+FlipTop Filipino / Pinoy Rap and Hiphop Battle League and Sunugan in the Philippines

 FlipTop Battle League is the first and largest professional rap battle conference in the Philippines, founded by Alaric Riam Yuson (known as Anygma) and Romeo Borrondia (known as RYME B) in 2010.
 The league promotes Pinoy hip hop.
 FlipTop is heavily influenced by the original rap battle leagues in the West founded in 2008 – Grind Time Now, King of the Dot and Don’t Flop, which inspired the creation of FlipTop and other battle leagues around the world.
 The league also branched out into several divisions after its success